-Since 1975 the Trust has invested over $750 million into nonprofit organizations in the form of grants and enrichment programs.
+Since 1975 the Trust has invested nearly $800 million into nonprofit organizations in the form of grants and enrichment programs.
 Jack Murdock’s desire to “nurture and enrich the educational, spiritual, cultural, and social lives of individuals, families, and communities" continues to be reflected in grants, enrichment programs, and all of the Trust’s activities to this day.

 Mr. Murdock was an avid learner, innovator, and entrepreneur.
 His informal education was continuous and lifelong.
 The special importance he placed on education has been the beacon leading Trust support of many colleges and universities in the five states of Alaska, Idaho, Montana, Oregon, and Washington.